23 Different Property Types: Real Estate Guide

 On the plus side, a lot of ranches feature big bay windows and luscious landscaping.
 You'll also be able to get away from your housemates because of their sprawling floorplan.

 Look into a ranch if you have any mobility issues.
-Ranches are a smart move as retirement homes because they don't require climbing any stairs and are great options for those who may be handicapped.
+Ranches are a smart move as retirement homes because they don't require climbing any stairs.
 And even without a second floor, their rectangular design makes them seem roomy.

 Looking for easy living?
 Try a condo!
 If you live in a city or don't want a detached home, a condo offers a solution.